 Since arriving at the club in 2011 as a relative unknown from Cambridge RFC, Spencer quickly established himself as a name for the future with a series of composed displays for the club with experienced duo Neil de Kock and Richard Wigglesworth side-lined with injuries.

 In June 2018 Spencer earned a call up into the England squad ahead of their tour to South Africa.
 Originally hailing from Stockport, the ex-Ivybridge College pupil has featured over 150 times for Saracens, proving influential in the club’s Anglo-Welsh Cup, Premiership and European successes.

-On 27 October 2019, he was called up to England's squad for the 2019 Rugby World Cup as an injury replacement for Willi Heinz.
+Spencer was called into the England squad the week of the 2019 Rugby World Cup Final as an injury replacement for Willi Heinz.

 |2011 - present|